Archive for the 'quotes & thoughts' Category

 - by ZDNET

-Wordpress is all grown up, wins best CMS Award
+WordPress is all grown up, wins best CMS Award

-Wordpress, which I had previously considered “just” a blogging engine, has been named the best open source Content Management System for social networking, beating Drupal and Elgg.
+WordPress, which I had previously considered “just” a blogging engine, has been named the best open source Content Management System for social networking, beating Drupal and Elgg.
 (Picture from PhotoMatt.)The Judges commented on “WordPress’s ease of configuration, professional approach, usability and enthusiastic community,” awarding the project $2,000.

-Wordpress was started by Matt Mullenweg in 2003.
+WordPress was started by Matt Mullenweg in 2003.
 He worked for a while at C|Net before founding Automattic, which hosts blogs, runs an anti-spam service called Akismet, and does other cool stuff.

 ZDNet runs on WordPress, and I must admit that each new version of the software seems better than what came before.
 I also use Drupal at Voic.Us and my personal blog runs through Typepad, a hosted version of Movable Type.